prominence-eosc/docs/home.md

 <img width="60" height="60" src="prominence-storage.png" hspace="20">
 **Data access**<br/>
 Data can be staged-in and staged-out from S3 object storage.
-Alternatively, from Jobs can access data from external storage like [B2DROP](https://b2drop.eudat.eu) or [OneData](https://onedata.org) via a POSIX-like filesystem.
+Alternatively, jobs can access data from external storage like [B2DROP](https://b2drop.eudat.eu) or [OneData](https://onedata.org) via a POSIX-like filesystem.